North Metropolitan Eating Disorders Specialist Service

 People must be currently living in the North Metropolitan Health Service (NMHS) catchment area or in associated areas in regional Western Australia.

-These clinics provide various components of multidisciplinary support to complement existing primary care treatment, including dietetic assessment and support, specialist medical or psychiatric intervention, motivational support and relapse prevention planning.
+These individual clinics can provide various components of multidisciplinary input aligned to an individual’s needs, to complement or augment existing primary care eating disorder treatment.
+Clinics including dietetic assessment and support, specialist medical or psychiatric review, peer support and social work input.

 The frequency and number of appointments will be tailored to the individual's needs.